A CDC report shows a rise in the number of injection drug users accessing needle exchange programs. Officials want an even bigger increase.

 “Syringe services programs are so tremendous because they meet the person where they’re at in the course of their addiction,” said Ruiz, “doing so without judgment, and trying to create a trusting, safe environment where people can feel comfortable about reaching out to these services.”

 Even today, drug use is highly stigmatized.
-But so, too, is mental illness, which occurs in higher rates in people who use drugs.
+But so, too, is

 Which is why programs work hard to build trust with people needing their services.